dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 Now that we've seen how to structure a Blazor form, it's worth diving a little deeper to demystify the `EditForm` and its related child elements.

 All Blazor form elements we've seen, including the [EditForm](https://github.com/dotnet/aspnetcore/blob/main/src/Components/Web/src/Forms/EditForm.cs), inherit from the abstract [ComponentBase](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.componentbase?view=aspnetcore-5.0) class.
-This class provides the plumbing required to access the shared EditContext of the form which is what allows components to participate in Blazor's state management, events, and page lifecyle.
+This `EditForm` is the root source for [cascading](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/cascading-values-and-parameters?view=aspnetcore-5.0) the EditContext and is the coordinator of the form's lifecycle and events.

 Blazor builds on top of the `ComponentBase` class to provide us with a handy set of built-in components that align to each of the standard HTML input types.
-The base class for each of these built-in components is the InputBase class as shown here in the following class hierarchy diagram.
+The base class for each of these is the `InputBase` class as shown in the following class hierarchy diagram.

 ![](./images/inheritance-hierarchy.jpg)

 At runtime, it is the `EditContext` that is responsible for handling events that fire in reponse to interactions and notifying all other elements in the form's component hierarchy.
-This gives each component the opportunity to update their state before the form is then re-rendered.
+Each component then updates their state before the form is then re-rendered.

 ![](./images/editform-onchange.png)